getgrav/grav-plugin-anchors/README.md

 # Grav Anchors Plugin

-`anchors` is a [Grav](http://github.com/getgrav/grav) plugin that provides automatic header anchors via the [anchorjs](hhttps://github.com/bryanbraun/anchorjs) jQuery plugin.
+`anchors` is a [Grav](http://github.com/getgrav/grav) plugin that provides automatic header anchors via the [anchorjs](https://github.com/bryanbraun/anchorjs) jQuery plugin.

 # Installation

-## GPM Installation
+## GPM Installation (Preferred)

+The simplest way to install this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm).
 From the root of your Grav install type:

     bin/gpm install anchors

 ## Manual Installation

-To manually install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
+If for some reason you can't use GPM you can manually install this plugin.
+Download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then, rename the folder to `anchors`.

 You should now have all the plugin files under